Infrastructure Funding Policy and Procedures

 Section 36 Charges Policy

 Each year we develop a Section 36 Charges Policy that sets out what costs we intend to recover from carrying out our regulatory functions.
+These costs are currently being reviewed.

 Significance and Engagement Policy